haseeb-cb/fundamentals-of-gis/Content/2_Exercise.md

 	- Find a red point on the georeferenced raster and select the tampere_roads layer in the layers panel.

-	- Using the *Identify features* tool, click on a line feature in the tampere_roads layers where is the bus stop is located and scroll through the attributes until you find the name of the road
+	- Using the *Identify features* tool, click on a line feature in the tampere_roads layers where the bus stop is located and scroll through the attributes until you find the name of the road

 	- Next, select the tampere_bus_stops layer again.
 Choose *Add Point Feature* from the *Digitization Toolbar*.
 You don’t need to close the *Identify features* window to do this.